-James S. Forrester, MD, former Chief of the Division of Cardiology, is the George Burns and Gracie Allen Professor of Cardiovascular Research.
+James S. Forrester, MD, is an Emeritus Professor and former Chief of the Division of Cardiology at Cedars-Sinai.
 In addition, he is a Professor of Medicine at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).

 Dr. Forrester joined the cardiology staff at Cedars-Sinai Medical Center as Director of Cardiovascular Research in the early 1970s.
 Receiving approximately $2 million a year in funding from the National Institute of Health, Cedars-Sinai emerged as a premier program in clinical cardiovascular research.
 Dr. Forrester directed the development of hemodynamic monitoring using the Swan-Ganz catheter, which revolutionized the care of critically ill patients, and developed the Forrester classification of hemodynamic subsets of acute myocardial infarction.

 In the early 1980s, he and George Diamond, MD, led the development of probability analysis in coronary heart disease.
 This method of anlyzing diagnostic test results is now used worldwide in cardiology.
 In the early 1990s, Dr. Forrester led a team that developed coronary angioscopy.
 This allows cardiologists to see the surface of the coronary artery in patients who have had heart attacks.

 Dr. Forrester has published approximately 400 full-length scientific manuscripts.
 He currently serves on the editorial boards of the principal scientific journals in cardiology.
 In 2003, his career was reviewed and highlighted in a 10-page interview with the editor of the American Journal of Cardiology.
 He has or currently seves on the editorial boards of three leading scientific journals of clinical cardiology and the editorial board of ACCEL.